LovelyBuggies/MutimediaTechnology_Experiments/ex2/README.md

 What's the major `advantage` of **[Adaptive Huffman Coding](https://en.wikipedia.org/wiki/Adaptive_Huffman_coding)** compared with  **[Huffman coding](https://en.wikipedia.org/wiki/Huffman_coding)** ?

-**The benefit of one-pass procedure is that the source can be encoded in real time, though it becomes more sensitive to transmission errors, since just a single loss ruins the whole code.**
+**The benefit of the one-pass procedure is that the source can be encoded in real time, though it becomes more sensitive to transmission errors since just a single loss ruins the whole code.**

 #### Q. 2

-Assume that **[Adaptive Huffman Coding](https://en.wikipedia.org/wiki/Adaptive_Huffman_coding)** is used to code an information source $S$with a vocabulary of four letters (a, b, c, d) .
+Assume that **[Adaptive Huffman Coding](https://en.wikipedia.org/wiki/Adaptive_Huffman_coding)** is used to code an information source $S$with a vocabulary of four letters (a, b, c, d).
 Before any transmission, the initial coding is *a - 00; b - 01; c - 10; d - 11* .
-As in the example illustrated in Figure, an **Adaptive Huffman Tree** is built after sending letters "*aabb*" .
+As in the example illustrated in Figure, a **Adaptive Huffman Tree** is built after sending letters "*aabb*".
 After that, the additional bitstream received by the decoder for the next few letters is *01010010101*.
-What's the additional letters received?
+What are the additional letters received?

 ![](https://ws2.sinaimg.cn/large/006tNbRwgy1fwx85n8q5hj31as0qgabd.jpg)

-**The received letters are *b - a - c - c*, respectively, the routine table is: **
+**The received letters are *b - a - c - c*, respectively, the table is: **

 | Code        | 01    | 01    | 00      | 10    | 101   |
 | ----------- | ----- | ----- | ------- | ----- | ----- |
 | **Symbols** | **b** | **a** | **NEW** | **c** | **c** |

-**The Adaptive Huffman Trees after each of the additional letters are listed as following:**
+**The Adaptive Huffman Trees after the additional letters are listed as following:**

 ![](https://ws3.sinaimg.cn/large/006tNbRwgy1fwx99j8zlqj31kw18w10e.jpg)